 And the only time that Obama was asked about Bill Ayers and Bernardine Dorn, well, it's a result of me and this show.

-And that was George Stephanopoulos, the day before he's hosting a debate, I bring up the topic.
+And that was George Stephanopoulos, the day before he's hosting a debate.

-And he said, Who were they?
+And he said, who were they?

 He didn't know who they were.

-And then all you know, Obama was prepared for it because I've been beating the crap out of it, and the media ignores it.
+And then all, you know, Obama was prepared for it because I've been beating the crap out of it, and the media ignores it.

 There are two questions that I don't think anybody has asked Barack Obama, and I don't know if this is going to be on your list tomorrow.

-One is his the only time he's ever been asked about his association with Bill Ayers, the unrepentant terrorist uh from The Weather Underground, who on 9-11 of all days in the New York Times was saying, I don't regret setting bombs.
+One is the only time he's ever been asked about his association with Bill Ayers, the unrepentant terrorist from the Weather Underground, who on 9-11 of all days in the New York Times was saying, I don't regret setting bombs.

-I I I don't think we did enough.
+I don't think we did enough.

 Is that a question you might ask?

-Well, I am taking notes right now.
+Well, I'm taking notes right now.

 I think that's an interesting question that nobody in the media has really brought up.

-We we've highlighted a little bit more here on this program, but let me see if I can help you.
+We've highlighted a little bit more here on this program, but let me see if I can help you.

 You want any more questions?